Thor-DraperJr/SupplementalResources/README.md

 ## Supplemental Resources

-This is a repository dedicated to the bits of information I've collected along the way on my career journey.
-The resources are all over the place and they might look like the scatter brained notes of a mad man (well they kind of are).
-Since I've been an instructor of the U of R Cybersecurity cohort I realized putting together a location that was dedicated to resources that would help people transitioning into the IT field would be a pretty cool thing.

-I also write blog posts.
-Generally I'll put them on [LinkedIn](www.linkedin.com/in/thor-draperjr) but sometimes I only post them on my [website](www.thor-draperjr.github.io)
+Welcome to the "Supplemental Resources" repository, a treasure trove of wisdom, insights, and tools I've gathered throughout my career in IT and cybersecurity.
+This collection, which may at first glance seem like the eclectic notes of a passionate professional, serves a purpose far greater than its seemingly scatterbrained appearance suggests.

+I started putting this together while I was teaching a few cohorts for EdX.
+I've recognized the value in having a centralized hub of resources for those transitioning into or navigating the complex world of IT.
+This repository is my contribution to that need - a dedicated space where newcomers and seasoned professionals alike can find guidance, inspiration, and the tools necessary for their journey.

+In addition to the resources found here, I share my thoughts, experiences, and the occasional epiphany through blog posts on [LinkedIn](www.linkedin.com/in/thor-draperjr) and my [personal website](www.thor-draperjr.github.io).
+These writings complement the repository, offering deeper insights and reflections on the ever-evolving landscape of technology and cybersecurity.

 Good luck!